For those of you in France who want to absolutely maximize your vegetable productivity, it’s important to follow a rigorous planting calendar.

 About half of France is in this category: from Pau to Brussels, excluding of course the “Massif Central” mountain range.
 Actually, the entire west portion of France that isn’t “Oceanic climate” is considered “Semi-Oceanic climate”.
 Winters are cool, even very cool, and summers are warm to cool.

-Potatoes are best planted end of April to beginning of May except in Aquitaine and Poitou Charente where they can be put in the ground beginning of April.
+Potato is best planted end of April to beginning of May except in Aquitaine and Poitou Charente where they can be put in the ground beginning of April.

 Champagne Ardenne, Lorraine, Bourgogne, Limousin and most of the Rhône-Alpes region are included in this climate area.
 Basically, if you don’t live in the mountains and in areas that are already mentioned above (Oceanic and Semi-oceanic climates), you live in semi-continental climate.